 When I think about traveling with grandchildren, I am reminded of our trip to France with our three-day adventure through Normandy with some of our ‘Grands.’

-We left Paris early morning and drove to Versailles.
+Our itinerary had us leave Paris early in the morning and drive to Versailles.
 For our grandchildren it was a lesson in French History.
 The Royalty of Versailles, The French Revolution, Marie Antoinette and Louis XVII, Napoleon, periods of French furniture, the gardens.
-The visual and educational history is fabulous.
+Truthfully, the visual and educational history is fabulous.

 Our next stop was Honfleur, Normandy.
 It is a small picturesque village on the Seine River.
 The Grands loved the small bed and breakfast, walking through the village and eating in charming restaurants on the Seine.
 They were exposed to the ‘old Europe’ compared to the ‘young America.’